nishain-de-silva/JSONPaper/README.md

 - `isExist()`
 - `entries()`
 - `type()`
+- `dump()`

-If the key / index does not exist in given path or if the value is another data type from expected formated (except for `string()` see [Exceptions](#exceptional-situations)) then `nill` would be given.
+If the key / index does not exist in given path or if the value is another data type from expected formated then `nill` would be given.
 You don't need to worry about optional chaining you will recieve `nil` if intermediate path also did not exist.

 example:
 ```swift